How to Maintain Proper Nutrition as an Older Adult

 Carbohydrates are another source of energy for the body, similar to fats and proteins.
 Simple carbohydrates are sugars like glucose and sucrose, while complex carbohydrates are starches.

-Fibre is a form of non-digestible carbohydrate, with the two types being soluble and insoluble.
+Fibre is a form of non-digestible carbohydrate that is either soluble or insoluble.
 Soluble fibre helps lower cholesterol and regulate blood sugar, and insoluble fibre moves food through the intestines and prevents constipation.
 Foods that contain soluble fibre include nuts, dried beans, and oats, while foods like whole-wheat products, green leafy vegetables, and fruit skins contain insoluble fibre.

 For adults over 50, the recommended daily amount of fibre is 30 grams for men and 21 grams for women.
 Many people only get half the amount of fibre they need, so it’s important to get enough.